-Emergency Assistance is available through the Air Force Aid Society at the Airman and Family Readiness Center (A&FRC) and the American Red Cross.
-The Air Force Aid Society may be able to assist active duty and retired military members and their families with an interest free loan for basic needs (rent, food, utilities, vehicle insurance), medical bills, or emergency travel (death in the family, etc).
+Emergency assistance is available through the Air Force Aid Society at the Airman and Family Readiness Center or A&FRC, and the American Red Cross.
+The Air Force Aid Society may be able to assist active-duty and retired military members and their families with an interest free loan for basic needs (rent, food, utilities, vehicle insurance), medical bills, or emergency travel (death in the family, etc).
 Each case is reviewed on an individual basis.
-The Air Force Aid Society serves all branches of service by coordinating with the other Emergency Relief programs.
+The Air Force Aid Society serves all branches of service by coordinating with the other emergency relief programs.
 Often, services are joined with the efforts of the Red Cross to ensure total assistance to the member and their families.

 Where do you go for help?

 Active-duty service members stationed in the United States and their immediate family members may call the Red Cross Armed Forces Emergency Service Centers for help 7 days a week, 24 hours a day, 365 days a year.
 The toll-free telephone number is 877-272-7337, website: https://www.redcross.org/about-us/our-work/military-families.html.